If there is a genuine emergency and life is in immediate danger, dial 999 for the emergency services.

 Highways calls are taken 24 hours a day

-You do not need to listen to the message before making your selection.
+During office hours listen to the message and select the relevant option.
+Outside of office hours, please select option 4.
+You do not need to listen to the whole message before making your selection.

 Please be as detailed as possible about the location of the incident you are calling about, use points of reference and road names so we can log and locate the issue quicker.